Culturally Relevant and Inclusive Education Practices Advisory Committee

 The Committee requests that members of the public only address the Committee on matters published on the agenda and any matters added to the agenda during the meeting by the Committee.
 You may access the Committee’s meeting agendas online in the public dropbox.

-Those wishing to submit written comment may do so via email to email@example.com.
+Those wishing to submit written comment may do using this google form, or by emailing EdEquityVA@doe.virginia.gov.

 Please direct all inquiries to the Office of Equity and Community Engagement via email at EdEquityVA@doe.virginia.gov.